 In fiscal 2022, the Compensation Committee also approved a one-time sign-on cash-based award for Aneesha Arora, the Company's new Senior Vice President and Chief Human Resources Officer.
 The Compensation Committee worked with its independent compensation consultant to develop this cash-based award, which was complemented by sign-on time-based and annual performance-based RSU awards for fiscal 2022, further described under the heading "Non-recurring Awards in Fiscal 2022" below.
 The cash portion of this award package had two components, consisting of (1) a short-term award with total value of \$1,300,000 made in recognition of certain annual and long-term incentive and bonus compensation that she was forfeiting from her former employer, and (2) a long-term award under the Company's STIC Plan of \$183,333 that vests over approximately three years, made instead of the time-based RSU component of fiscal 2022 LTIC awards that other Named Executive Officers received.
 Ms. Arora's short-term cash-based award vested in full during the fiscal year and was paid in the amounts of \$700,000 on February 21, 2022; \$400,000 on April 1, 2022; and \$200,000 on July 1, 2022, in order to approximate the dates on which she would have received payment from her former employer.
-This award was subject to return by her in full if she terminated employment
+This award was subject to return by her in full if she terminated employment prior to January 3, 2023.
+Ms. Arora's long-term cash award vests in three equal installments on December 2, 2022, December 2, 2023, and December 2, 2024, subject in each case to her continued employment, in order to approximate the dates on which other executives' time-based RSUs vest.
+The Compensation Committee believes this cash award package was essential in recruiting Ms. Arora to fill a critical position for the Company in a very competitive labor market.

-&lt;sup>23 The target STIC award is calculated as base salary times the individual's target bonus percentage; the calculation uses salary amounts that vary slightly from those shown in the "Summary Compensation Table" in Part III below because that table is presented based on salary earned during the fiscal year, while fiscal 2022 STIC awards are calculated based on salary actually paid.
+23 The target STIC award is calculated as base salary times the individual's target bonus percentage; the calculation uses salary amounts that vary slightly from those shown in the "Summary Compensation Table" in Part III below because that table is presented based on salary earned during the fiscal year, while fiscal 2022 STIC awards are calculated based on salary actually paid.
 Named Executive Officers who worked less than the full fiscal year, including Mr. Raver, Mr. VanHimbergen, Ms. Cerniglia, and Ms. Arora, are eligible for a pro rata STIC award with respect only to the period they were employed during the year.